 On the District level, Mary has held many chairmanships and offices and served as District President in 1999-2000.
-She is currently serving her seventh consecutive term as District Treasurer.
+She is currently serving her eighth consecutive term as District Treasurer.

 On the Department level, Mary has served as Americanism, Poppy, Public Relations, Auxiliary Emergency Fund, Resolutions, Education and Eastern Area Membership Chairman.
 Mary has also served on the following as a committee member: Americanism, Poppy, and Public Relations.
 During the time that she was Americanism Chairman, she won the Best Overall program in Americanism for the Central Division.
 As Education Chairman, she was awarded the American Legion Education Award.
-Mary is currently serving the Department as Historian.
-On the National Level, Mary has served as Central Division Chairman on the National Security Committee for 2015-2016 and will be serving as the National Vice Chairman for the Auxiliary Emergency Fund (AEF) Committee.
+Mary is currently serving the Department as Chaplin.
+On the National Level, Mary has served as Central Division Chairman on the National Security Committee for 2015-2016 and the National Vice Chairman for the Auxiliary Emergency Fund (AEF) Committee for 2016-2017.